In this NetApp training tutorial, we will cover NetApp SAN implementation on clustered ONTAP. Scroll down for the video and also text tutorial.

 NetApp ONTAP Storage Complete is an excellent course!
 Very detailed and with outstanding lab exercises, including configuration, examples and troubleshooting issues.
 It helped me to pass NCDA exam!

 The course gave me an understanding and knowledge about NetApp ONTAP from the beginning.
 Very well structured with great lab, which gave me more practice skills.

 Storage Area Network (SAN) provides block-level access to storage resources.
 The data is stored and accessed in blocks that are stored in LUNs.
 It allows the clients to manage the allocated space on the storage system similar to a local hard drive.

 SANs are usually used to support databases and performance-sensitive applications due to its speed, availability, and resiliency.

-Since SAN also offers high throughput and low latency, it is commonly used for business-critical applications and other high-performance applications such as:
+Since SAN also offers a high throughput and low latency, it is commonly used for business-critical applications and other high-performance applications such as: